handiko/Markov-Chain-In-Financial-Market/README.md

 $p_{\text{UF}} = 50/500 = 0.1$

 While the memoryless property is a strong assumption, Markov chains provide a powerful and flexible framework for modeling dynamic systems in finance.
 By embracing this probabilistic approach, practitioners can gain valuable insights into market behavior, manage risk, and optimize investment decisions in a world of constant change.

+---

+In [part 2](https://github.com/handiko/Markov-Chain-UpDown-Day), we are trying to use the Markov Chain theory to analyze a Forex Pair, [here](https://github.com/handiko/Markov-Chain-UpDown-Day)